ploutusFi/Ploutos-Docs/how-does-gravita-work/token-overview.md

 If 1 USDL trades at $1.20 for example, you can lock up $2200 worth of the LST of your choice, take out a loan of 2000 USDL and sell it for $2400.
 No matter if your loans gets liquidated or not, you have made an arbitrage gain of $200.

-Since also bLUSD is a supported collateral asset against which users can borrow at up top 99% TVL, USDL hard ceiling price could also theoretically be considered $ 1.01.
-However this specific collateral asset will have mint caps in place to avoid excessive sell pressure on USDL.

 ### Hard price floor

 The ability to redeem USDL for collateral creates a hard price floor, below which arbitrage opportunities become profitable.&#x20;